blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/Information Security/Cryptography.md

 We cannot trust certificates that are self-signed, because X.509 certificates are trusted based on the authenticity of the Certificate Authority (CA) issuing the certificate.

 Normal communication:
-- The user verifies the certificate issued by a CA and uses it to encrypt his message
+- The user verifies the certificate issued by a CA and uses it to encrypt their message
 - The server uses the private key to decrypt the message

 In case of self-signed certificates, there can be a Man-in-the-middle attack:
-- The user trusts the self-signed certificate, thinking it was from the web server, and uses it to encrypt his message
+- The user trusts the self-signed certificate, thinking it was from the web server, and uses it to encrypt her message
-- Man-in-the-middle (Hacker) actually supplied a fake self-signed certificate to the user, who can now read his message
+- Man-in-the-middle (Hacker) actually supplied a fake self-signed certificate to the user, who can now read her message
 - Hacker sends the message (optionally modified) by signing with the actual self-signed certificate of the website
 - Website reads the message believing the message was sent by the user